samarthvaru/PlayListify/README.md

 1. **Installation:** Clone this repository to your local machine and install the required dependencies using `pip install -r requirements.txt`.

-2. **Configuration:** Configure your environment variables, database connections, and any other settings required for your deployment environment.
-Add the folder `unencrypted` to the root of your project directory.
+2. **Configuration:** Configure your environment variables by updating the `.env` file.

-3. **Add Database Secrets:** Place the `astradbsecrets.zip` file containing your database secrets inside the `unencrypted` folder. **Do not add the `unencrypted` folder or `astradbsecrets.zip` file to GitHub**.
-Make sure to add them to your `.gitignore` file to prevent accidental commits.
+3. **Database Setup:** Create a new database using [DataStax Astra](https://astra.datastax.com/), and note down the keyspace, client ID, and client secret.
+Replace the placeholders in the `.env` file with the actual values from your Astra database.

+4. **Unencrypted Folder:** Create a new folder named `unencrypted` inside the `app` directory, and place the `astradbsecrets.zip` file containing your Astra database secrets inside this folder.

+5. **Algolia Setup:** Create an account on [Algolia](https://dashboard.algolia.com/) for search indexing.
+Note down the app ID and API key, and replace the placeholders in the `.env` file with your actual Algolia app ID and API key.

-4. **Run the Application:** Start the FastAPI server by running `uvicorn app.main:app --reload` from the command line.
+6. **Run the Application:** Start the FastAPI server by running `uvicorn app.main:app --reload` from the command line.
 Your app will be accessible at `http://127.0.0.1:8000`.

-5. **Run with Docker:** Build the Docker image using the provided Dockerfile.
+7. **Run with Docker:** Build the Docker image using the provided Dockerfile.
 Run the container with the following command:

 `docker run -d -p 8000:8000 playlistify-app`

-6. **Sign Up:** Create a new user account to access the full range of features offered by the application.
+8. **Sign Up:** Create a new user account to access the full range of features offered by the application.

-7. **Explore and Enjoy:** Once logged in, explore the various features of the application, add videos to your library, create playlists, and start streaming your favorite content.
+9. **Explore and Enjoy:** Once logged in, explore the various features of the application, add videos to your library, create playlists, and start streaming your favorite content.

 ## License